yonicsurny/tumblrdl/README.md

 			*optional* the path to the download directory - by default script directory (e.g. /Users/username/Desktop) -u (or --unlimited)
-			*optional* a flag to tell the script to download every photo available (might take a while ^^) -h (or --help)
+			*optional* a flag to tell the script to download every photo available (might take a while ^^) -c (or --continue)
+			*optional* a flag to tell the script to continue even if it encounters existing files -h (or --help)
 			*help* print this help